American tourists don't recognize the queen - the king jokes with them

 © 1 & 1 Mail & Media / spot on news

-Astrology says that people’s zodiac signs influence character and way of life.
+Astrology says that people’s zodiac signs influence character and life path.
 What about the British royal family?